View this post on Instagram

 Stay at: Adelaide Central YHA

 The Big Banana may not be Australia’s first Big Thing, but it’s definitely the most famous of them all.
-No visit to stunning beach town Coffs Harbour is complete without checking out this novelty banana turned full on amusement park.
+No visit to stunning beach town Coffs Harbour is complete without checking out this novelty banana turned full-on amusement park.
 The Big Banana started with an idea and a dream – in 1964, an Aussie grower wanted something to make passing traffic stop at his roadside banana stall.
 Today, the 13-metre long, 5-metre high sculpture is only the tip of the iceberg.
 The Big Banana precint is now the biggest water park between Sydney and the Gold Coast, also featuring a toboggan ride, ice rink, a giant slide and a plantation tour.
-You can make a full day out of seeing this iconic Australian treasure, and we highly suggest you do so.
+You can make a full day out of seeing this iconic Australian treasure, and we highly suggest you do so on your way up or down the coast.

 It’s highly likely that you’ll spot a cassowary during your visit to Mission Beach, so it’s only fitting that Mission Beach’s resident Big Thing is a cassowary!
 The Big Cassowary in Mission Beach is located just outside the Wongaling Beach Shopping complex.
 In particular, it’s modelled after the southern cassowary which is native to Australia.
 Despite their shy nature, when provoked, cassowaries can inflict serious injuries onto humans, so it’s best to keep your distance.
 But, unlike live cassowaries, this big guy is totally safe to pet and take photos with - all 4 metres of him!